-• Written warning of misconduct by the teacher and/or Administration, parental contact, and a zero on the assignment.

-- Call to parent/guardian of student by teacher and/or Administration. - Recommendation for Disciplinary Probation or Removal from OCASA.

-The school may impose appropriate consequences at any stage deemed necessary.
+- Written warning of misconduct by the teacher and/or Administration, parental contact, and a zero on the assignment. - Call the parent/guardian of the student by teacher and/or Administration - Recommendation for Disciplinary Probation, Suspension, or Removal from OCASA. - The school may impose appropriate consequences at any stage deemed necessary.